Skin care

 • Bridge of the nose.

 Most people who have hormonal skin pigmentation tend to have a more olive or dark complexion.
-While melasma doesn’t cause you any pain or discomfort, it can be distressing because it’s highly visible.
-Melasma can’t really be cured, but it can be treated so its effects are minimised.
-We address this type of skin pigmentation with laser, lightening creams, sunscreens, and tranexemic acid.
+Melasma can’t be permanently removed or cured, but it can be treated to minimise its effects.

-Before you treat the skin pigmentation on your face, it’s important to determine if there are any reasons why your pigmentation has worsened.
-A steep rise in oestrogen levels will stimulate excess melanin production – this results in hyperpigmentation of your skin.
+Before the skin pigmentation on your face is treated, it’s important to determine if there are any reasons why your pigmentation has worsened.
+This will be discussed during your consultation.
+For example, a steep rise in oestrogen levels will stimulate excess melanin production – which results in hyperpigmentation of your skin.

-If you’ve been pregnant or had friends who are pregnant, you may have noticed dark, brown and blotchy patches of skin on your upper lips, forehead and cheeks.
-Chloasma (often called the ‘mask of pregnancy’) can affect 50-75% of expectant mothers.
-And if family members have had this skin pigmentation issue, it’s more likely you will develop chloasma.
+If you have been pregnant or had friends who are pregnant, you may have noticed dark, brown and blotchy patches of skin on your upper lips, forehead and cheeks.
+Melasma is present in 15% – 50% of expectant mothers.
+And if family members have had this skin pigmentation, it’s more likely you will also develop melasma.

 If you are pregnant or breastfeeding we do not perform skin treatments targeted at melasma, however you can adopt a preventative approach.
-You can read further on in this blog for preventative skin care options.
-Consulting one of our skin therapists will help you match the best skin care for your skin pigmentation.
+During a consultation with our practitioners you can receive a tailored skin care prescription.

-If you’re taking oral contraceptives and notice blotchy brown patches appearing on your face, it’s important consult with a Cosmetic Doctor.
-The sooner you start treating your melasma, the better!
-Call us on 1300 863 824 to book your consultation in.
+If you’re taking oral contraceptives and notice blotchy brown patches appearing on your face, it’s recommended to consult with a practitioner.
+Call us on 1300 863 824 to book your consultation.

 If you are on hormone replacement therapy (HRT) and develop blotchy, brown skin symptoms of melasma, you will need to take extra care to: